jrgrant/hass_ids_hyyp/README.md

 # Changelog:

-**Version 1.7.2b6**
+**Version 1.7.3**
-- Updated the API to new a FCM reconnect method which should be more reliable after internet outage
+- Created a new FCM reconnect method which should be more reliable after internet outage.

-**Version 1.7.2b2**
+**Version 1.7.2**
 - Fix an issue where FCM credetials can't be obtained.
-    - Update the FCM notification system to use the Google v1 API
+    - Updated the FCM notification system to use the Google v1 API

 **Version 1.7.1**
 - Minor clean-up to the readme.